koenrane/KR-new-site/content/import/open-problem-how-can-we-quantify-player-alignment-in-2x2.md

 ---
 In my experience, [constant-sum games](http://www.cs.umd.edu/~hajiagha/474GT13/Lecture09102013.pdf) are considered to provide "maximally unaligned" incentives, and [common-payoff games](http://www.cs.umd.edu/~hajiagha/474GT13/Lecture09102013.pdf) are considered to provide "maximally aligned" incentives.
 How do we quantitatively interpolate between these two extremes?
 That is, given an arbitrary $2×2$  payoff table representing a two-player [normal-form game](https://en.wikipedia.org/wiki/Normal-form_game) (like Prisoner's Dilemma), what extra information do we need in order to produce a real number quantifying agent alignment?

 If this question is ill-posed, why is it ill-posed?
 And if it's not, we should probably understand how to quantify such a basic aspect of multi-agent interactions, if we want to reason about complicated multi-agent situations whose outcomes determine the value of humanity's future.
-(I started considering this question with Jacob Stavrianos over the last few months, while supervising his [SERI project](/formalizing-alignment-in-game-theory).)
+(I started considering this question with Jacob Stavrianos over the last few months while supervising his [SERI project](/formalizing-alignment-in-game-theory).)

 Thoughts: